BIDS-numpy/numpy-paper/letters/editor-response.md

 display items in our manuscript are from third parties.

-7. Per your email, we uploaded the final version of our review without signing the license to publish form.
-We are waiting for you to send another one that includes the right license.
+7. Per your email, we uploaded the final version of our review without signing the original copyright assignment form.
+We will wait for you to send another one with the right license.

 8. We uploaded SVG versions of our main figures.
 There is one figure in the supplement in PDF format.

-9. We uploaded a .tex document ordered as main text and then figure legends.
+9. We uploaded a .tex document ordered as main text followed by figure legends.

 ### Referee 1